15 The Future of Science in the Age of Machine Learning

 • Data is not given, it is constructed.
 Understanding your data is necessary to build robust and generalizing models.

-• Uncertainties of predictions and causal dependencies are not a side quest but essential, especially when machine learning predictions are intended to real-world actions.
+• Uncertainties of predictions and causal dependencies are not a side quest but essential, especially when machine learning predictions guide real-world actions.

-• Models that are complete black boxes, not reproducible, and whose properties are poorly reported will not be used in practice.
+• Models that are complete black boxes, not reproducible, and poorly reported will not be used in practice.

 Machine learning methodology needs to mature and take into account all aspects of science: We need best practices for formalizing scientific questions; frameworks for data acquisition, cleaning, and engineering; a theory of learning algorithms that explains why some learning algorithms are successful; and, finally, standards for evaluating deployed models.